SVCE-ACM/A-December-of-Algorithms/README.md

     1) Input : 5\
        Output : 10\
        <img src="/src/docs/dec29-mesh.jpg">\
        Here 5 boxes represent Tharun & his 4 friends and the connections are the strings.
-Every friend should communicate with the other, so we need 10 strings to connect them all.
+Each friend needs to be able to contact the other friends separately, so we need 10 strings to connect them all.

     1) Input : 7\
        Output : 21\